FriendlyCaptcha/friendly-docs/docs/enterprise/compliance-plus-add-on/single-sign-on.md

 :::info

-When a user open this link in their web browser, they will be redirected to your identity provider.
+When a user opens this link in their web browser, they will be redirected to your identity provider.
 For example, if your identity provider is Microsoft, the user will need to authenticate to their Microsoft account (unless they are already authenticated).
 Once authenticated, they will be redirected to the Friendly Captcha dashboard for your organization.

 :::

 ### Link caching

-For convenience, this SSO login link will be cached in the user's browser after a successful login.
-If the user logs out and later navigates back to the Friendly Captcha Dashboard instead of using the SSO login link, they will be shown a *Log in with SSO* button.
-Clicking this button will behave the same as using the SSO login link.
+For convenience, this SSO Login Link will be cached in the user's browser after a successful login.
+If the user logs out and later navigates back to the Friendly Captcha Dashboard instead of using the SSO Login Link, they will be shown a *Log in with SSO* button.
+Clicking this button will behave the same as using the SSO Login Link.

 <figure style={{ textAlign: 'center' }}>
     <img width="500" src="/img/single-sign-on-cached-link.png" alt="Screenshot of cached Log in with SSO button" />